vbookshelf/Faith-Scrolling-Web-App-Code/README.md

 For example, a user could create a list of URLs of YouTube shorts.
 This list could be placed in a .txt file and uploaded to a shorts player.
 The videos can then be scrolled in the browser, without needing any expensive backend server infrastructure.
 This is how the Faith Scrolling video player works, except that the video URLs are hard coded.

-Developers can use this code as a basis to build browser-based short-video players to cover multiple languages and user interests.
+Developers can use this code as a basis to build personalized vertical-scroll experiences that support multiple spoken languages and user interests.

 ## How to run the app